Effective people

 The way that practitioners behave makes a difference to treatment outcomes - for good or bad.
 The research evidence is consistent and well developed.
 We know that practitioners with certain qualities are able to build positive relationships; some people naturally display these qualities and others need to learn to adopt them.
 People with lived experience may fall into either category.
 Similar experiences can engender a natural affinity and the basis for mutual trust.
 Mutual aid groups such as SMART, AA and NA depend on this kind of supportive relationship.

 The story starts back in the 1960s when humanist approaches to treatment emerged.
 Around the same time a group of researchers led by Morris Chafetz in Massachusetts set out to understand the nature of ‘alcoholism’ and improve the treatment available.
 They conducted studies in a general hospital and came up with a similar message to Carl Rogers, namely that the way you speak to people makes a difference to what happens next and in the longer term.
-It is worth reading the detail of this and the study by Luborsky because of their contemporary relevance (see below).
+Have a look at the Effective Practitioner Research page for summaries of the research.
+The Carl Rogers video now seems dated in language and style, but the concepts expressed were landmarks that permeate effective interventions today.

 Empathy